Try it out: jewellery making weekend

 What level is the course and do I need any particular skills?

-able to follow simple written and verbal instructions to support demonstrations, handouts and for health and safety
+You must be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety

-information, and will be invited to take part in group discussion.
-You should be able to use numbers and be able to
+information, and be prepared to take part in group discussions.
+You should be happy using numbers and able to

 How will I be taught, and will there be any work outside the class?